Nitjsefnie/NitjsMod/README.md

 (you have 1/3 chance to get another drop for each level of enchantment)
 - Fixes bug where player effects would be removed when leaving The End ([MC-6431](https://bugs.mojang.com/browse/MC-6431))
+- Adds Destroyer item that can break unbreakable blocks